moj-analytical-services/mojrap/README.md

 * Must have documentation around functions with examples
 * Should follow coding best practice guidelines, e.g. [DASD Coding Principles](https://moj-analytical-services.github.io/our-coding-standards/), [MoJ Harmonisation Guidance](https://moj-analytical-services.github.io/harmonisation-guidance/).

-5) Merge your pull request.
-Once you have done this make sure to post in the RAP slack channel that you have merged in your changes so people can update their version of the package
+5) Once your pull request has been approved and merged by an admin, make sure to post in the RAP slack channel that your changes have been merged in so people can update their version of the package.

 Congratulations!
 You have now contibuted to the mojrap package!
 If you [reinstall the package](#using-the-package) you will be able to use your functions.